-What is a DevOps Engineer?
+Who is a DevOps Engineer?

 As you can see, DevOps Engineers are involved in a lot of things in the organization.
 They have a very long list of responsibilities.

-What is a Cloud Engineer?
+What is a Cloud Engineering?

-They are also responsible for selecting the right amount of resources.
+- Select the right amount of resources.
 What is the right specification for the database?
 What type of server should we get?
 Is it the one with more CPU, RAM, or network bandwidth?

-Cloud engineers focus primarily on managing the organization’s cloud infrastructure from choosing the right service solutions to managing costs.
+Cloud engineers focus primarily on managing the organization’s cloud infrastructure, from choosing the right service solutions to managing costs.
 They also make sure that the infrastructure is able to scale properly and is secured.

 DevOps engineers focus more on automating the process of developing and releasing software efficiently.
 From preparing the application for deployment to end-users to automating different internal processes within the organization.